Zero Waste in the Kitchen is it possible?

 Especially when it comes to conventional grocery shopping in the supermarket, things are anything but sustainable.
-Whether noodles, nuts or fruits, and vegetables: a large part of the products are mostly in plastic packages.
+Whether noodles, nuts or fruits, and vegetables: a large part of the products are primarily in plastic packages.
 It is a waste of resources and bad for our environment.
-Therefore, you should try to buy package free if possible.
-In some major cities, there are recent shops in which is no packaging waste.
+Therefore, you should try to buy the package free if possible.
+In some major cities, there are recent shops with no packaging waste.
 Also, some health food stores now have packaging-free filling stations.
-Also on the farmers market, you can buy fruits and vegetables anyway without the plastic around it.
+Also, at the farmer’s market, you can buy fruits and vegetables anyway without the plastic around them.
 If that is not possible, because there is no such thing in your area, you can try to take large packs.
-Also look, especially with fruits and vegetables, if there are not loose unpackaged alternatives.
+Also, look, especially with fruits and vegetables, if there are no loose unpackaged alternatives.

 Avoid Plastic Bags

-Also, you can do without plastic bags, Choose paper bags or even better is to bring your bags with you especially in the fruit and vegetable department.
-Many consumers like to use fabric bags to store their fresh goods in it.
-Most of the fruits and vegetables do not have to be packed, like apples, peppers, carrots, and co.
-It does not hurt if they just come loose in the shopping basket and for mushrooms, cherries and other unwieldy you can use cloth bags and nets.
+Also, you can do without plastic bags, Choose paper bags or even better is to bring your bags with you, especially in the fruit and vegetable department.
+Many consumers like to use fabric bags to store their fresh goods in them.
+Most fruits and vegetables do not have to be packed, like apples, peppers, carrots, and co.
+It does not hurt if they just come loose in the shopping basket, and for mushrooms, cherries, and other unwieldy you can use cloth bags and nets.

-What you should also pay attention to when buying fruit and vegetables, buy regional and seasonal.
+When buying fruit and vegetables, you should also pay attention to what you should buy, regional and seasonal.
 It does not have to be the strawberries or vegetables from elsewhere in the middle of Winter.
-They have long transport routes, are non-organic and do not taste as good as fresh and seasonal fruits and vegetables from the region.
+They have long transport routes, are non-organic, and do not taste as good as fresh and seasonal fruits and vegetables from the region.
 Primarily, shopping at the farmer’s market or on the farm from the grower himself is excellent.
 Another option is to order.
 What about regularly fresh fruits and vegetables delivered to your home?
-You may even become food savers, and keep food and edibles away from the garbage can more often.
+You may even become food savers and keep food and edibles away from the garbage can more often.

 Do not open everything at the same time.

-Quite logical but often the appetite is then too big, and you open more food than necessary.
-You do not need three jams, and four spreads open simultaneously in the fridge.
+Quite logical, but often the appetite is too big, and you open more food than necessary.
+You do not need three jams and four spreads open simultaneously in the fridge.
 It is better to use one after the other.
 Then the risk that something is going bad will be much lower.

 Eat instead of throwing away.

-When cooking with fruits and vegetables we often throw away a lot.
+When cooking with fruits and vegetables, we often throw away a lot.
 But that does not have to be.
 Save the peeling of carrots, cucumbers, apples, and co. and wash them only good.
-Many of the things, which we often throw away, we can eat, like mushroom stalks or broccoli drink, for example.
-You can add and cook them in your meal.
+We can eat many of the things we often throw away, like mushroom stalks or broccoli drunk, for example.
+You can add and cook them to your meal.
 Nothing wrong with this.
 Carrot green or the leafy green of celery tuber or kohlrabi is excellent in a salad or other dishes.
-And if something is left-over from vegetable remains you can cook wonderfully delicious vegetable stock.
+And if something is left-over from vegetable remains, you can cook wonderfully delicious vegetable stock.

 High-quality kitchen utensils

 Last but not least, pay attention to high-quality kitchen utensils.
-While they are a bit more expensive to buy, they also last longer and do not need to be replaced at all times.
+While they are a bit more expensive to buy, they also last longer and do not need to be replaced.
 It not only protects your wallet in the long term, but it also saves resources and the environment.